michaelYZh/CS348-Project/project/data_loader/README.md

 psql -U <username> -d netflix_reviews -f views.sql
 ```

-## Working with Materialized Views

-### What are Materialized Views?
-Materialized views are database objects that store the results of a query physically.
-Unlike regular views which run their query each time they're accessed, materialized views cache the results, making them much faster for frequent access patterns.

-### Benefits of Using Materialized Views
-- **Improved Performance**: Pre-computed results mean faster page loads
-- **Reduced Server Load**: Complex queries only run when refreshing the view, not on every access
-- **Better User Experience**: Quicker response times for common operations

-### When to Refresh Materialized Views
-Views should be refreshed when:
-- New content is added to the database that should appear in trending categories
-- Old content is removed or updated
-- Periodically to ensure trending content stays current

 ### How to Refresh Views
 Connect to the database and run the refresh commands: